 - Inclusion in anniversary exhibitions, such as 10-year, 20-year (to be announced)

-Singular voice or style is an innate part of the master craftsperson’s expression.
+Singular voice or style is an innate part of the established and acclaimed craftsperson’s expression.
 A conceptual richness evidenced in the work shows the nature, complexion and execution that mark the individual’s work as distinctive.
 It sets the work apart, not only qualitatively, but also in achieving an individual identity, readily recognizable as belonging to that maker.